ajcampbell1333/LBEAST_Unreal/FirmwareExamples/GunshipExperience/README.md

 **Embedded firmware examples for GunshipExperience motion platform control.**

-These examples demonstrate how to control a complete 5DOF motion platform system consisting of:
+These examples demonstrate how to control a complete 4DOF motion platform system consisting of:
-- **Scissor Lift:** Electric lift for vertical translation (TranslationZ)
+- **Scissor Lift:** Electric lift for vertical translation (TranslationZ) and forward/reverse (TranslationY)
-- **Actuator System:** 4-gang hydraulic actuators for pitch, roll, and lateral translation (TranslationY)
+- **Actuator System:** 4-gang hydraulic actuators for pitch and roll only (yaw restricted)

 ---